true-og/AntiPieRay-OG/README.md

 > player.
 > * Check if the block entity is visible to the player utilizing a custom
 > ray cast algorithm you can find in `FastRayCast`.

+### Changes from AntiPieRay

+- Updated to 1.19.4

+- Purged log4j